Government of Canada announces budget measures to protect our Canadian culture, values and identity

 Budget 2025 proposes to provide funding to ensure Canada's cultural and arts sectors are strong, resilient and accessible to all Canadians

-MONTRÉAL, Nov.
-7, 2025/CNW/ - In a rapidly changing and uncertain world, Canada's new government is focused on what we can control.
+MONCTON, NB, Nov.
+8, 2025 /CNW/ - In a rapidly changing and uncertain world, Canada's new government is focused on what we can control.
 We are protecting our communities and our country.
 We are building our economy with major projects and millions more homes.
 We are empowering Canadians with lower costs and new opportunities to help you get ahead.
 We cannot control what other countries do, but we can control what we choose to build, and we are building Canada Strong.

 Culture is a powerful driver of innovation and inclusion, strengthening both our economy and our identity.
 In the face of global challenges, culture brings Canadians together, nurturing national pride and preserving the vitality of our communities.